 -a criminal history report for you and your spouse.
-The judge in your case will order that you and your spouse obtain your own, individual criminal history reports.
+In your case, the judge will order that you and your spouse obtain your own individual criminal history reports.
 Any prior criminal history report can be used so long as the information contained in the report is no more than one year old

 -if the child you are seeking to adopt is over the age of twelve, he or she will need to write a statement that provides their consent to allow you to adopt him or her; the Department of Family and Protective Services will have to do the same since they are the likely managing conservator of the child at that time

 Interested in learning more about adoption orders from foreign counties?
 Read tomorrow’s blog post

 If you are interested in learning more about adoption orders from foreign countries and how they are treated in Texas family courts, please read tomorrow's blog post for more information on this important subject.

 In the meantime, if you have any questions about the content of today’s blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultations six days a week here in our office.
 These consultations are a great opportunity to ask questions about your particular circumstances and to learn more about our office in the process.